Caleb-J773/DigiShell/digishell-lite/README.md

 # DigiShell Lite

-Minimal,FLDigi remote interface for lightweight portable operations.
+Minimal remote interface version of the DigiShell program.

 This is a work in progress, this interface does not work as intended yet.
+Please use the main versions of the program.
+The goal is to have it very portable and low dependency.